 Methods of Preparation of Aldehydes

 Carbonyl compounds are of two types, aldehydes and ketones.
-The compounds in which the carbonyl group is attached to carbon and hydrogen are called aldehydes while the compounds in which the carbon group is attached to two carbon atoms are called ketones.
-This article is concerned about the methods of preparation of aldehydes.
+The compounds in which the carbonyl group is attached to carbon and hydrogen are called aldehydes, while the compounds in which the carbon group is attached to two carbon atoms are called ketones.
+The aldehydic or aldehyde group is denoted as -CHO, whereas the ketone or ketonic group is denoted using -CO.
+This article is concerned with the methods of preparation of aldehydes.

 Preparation of Aldehydes

 There are various methods that can be used to prepare aldehydes depending upon the type and requirement of the compounds.
 Following are some important methods of preparation of aldehydes.

-After the oxidation of primary and secondary alcohols we can get both aldehydes and ketones.
-Oxidation of primary alcohols results in aldehydes while oxidation of secondary alcohols produces ketones
+After the oxidation of primary and secondary alcohols, we can get both aldehydes and ketones.
+The oxidation of primary alcohols results in the formation of aldehydes while the oxidation of secondary alcohols produces ketones.
+The general chemical reaction for oxidation of primary and secondary alcohol is shown as:

-This is widely used in industries.
-In this method primary alcohol is passed over metal catalysts such that the product obtained is an aldehyde.
+Dehydrogenation means removal of hydrogen.
+Dehydrogenation of alcohols is widely used in industries.
+In this method, a primary alcohol is passed over metal catalysts like Copper which results in the formation of an aldehyde.
 This method is preferred for the conversion of volatile alcohols into aldehydes.
+For example, the reaction of ethyl alcohol and isopropyl alcohol with Cu as a catalyst at 573 K temperature produces ethanal and acetone respectively.

-There are other methods used for the preparation of aldehydes, let’s have a look on those methods:
+There are other methods used for the preparation of aldehydes, let’s have a look at those methods:

-- From acyl chloride: The hydrogenation of acid chlorides by passing over a catalyst such as palladium aldehydes are obtained.
+- From acyl chloride: The hydrogenation of acid chlorides by passing over a catalyst such as palladium aldehydes is obtained.
 This reaction is called Rosenmund reduction.

 Click here to know about the Nomenclature of Aldehydes.

 We can get aromatic aldehydes with the help of aromatic hydrocarbons by using the methods given below: